starrybouquet/fanfiction-api/README.md

 ## Features
 * Gather story, chapter and user information
 * Download stories to pdf
-* Gather storie, favourites, and favourite authors of a user.
+* Gather stories, favourites, and favourite authors of a user.

 ### Dependencies